 - Creating “phantom” employees, consultants, vendors, and expenses to lower a company’s profitability.

 These are just some of the methods that may be employed by spouses who are attempting to benefit from hiding marital assets.
 While some of the above methods—such as asking for the deferral of a bonus or raise—may seem merely prudent or clever, they are unlawful.
-In an appropriate case, fraud investigators and forensic accountants can be retained to find these assets and bring them to the table for proper distribution.Seek Assistance from a Bergen County Attorney Regarding Hidden Assets
+In an appropriate case, fraud investigators and forensic accountants can be retained to find these assets and bring them to the table for proper distribution.Seek Assistance From a Bergen County Attorney Regarding Hidden Assets

 If you believe that your spouse may not disclose all of their assets in your pending divorce, you should act proactively to conduct as thorough a search as possible.
 For assistance in deciding how best to root out hidden marital assets and resolve potential property division issues, contact Bergen County lawyer Brian D. Iton for a free consultation.
-We can be reached online or at (201) 731-3086 or toll-free at (844) 431-3380.
+We can be reached online or toll-free at (844) 431-3380.
 Brian D. Iton represents people who need a divorce lawyer in Hackensack, Paterson, Jersey City, Newark, and other communities in and around Bergen, Passaic, Hudson, and Essex Counties.